bofei5675/hmdb_lipidmaps_scraper/README.md

 * Package such as urlib,bs4,pandas,sqlalchemy
 * RaMP database installed (or you need to have all hmdb metabolites ID to looking at single websites)

+Update at 4/30/2018
+Then, about 5000 metabolites have LIMPIDMAPS ID, and they are imported to RaMP.

+### Author
+Bofei Zhang (zhang.5675@osu.edu)